openshift/microshift/docs/contributor/updateability.md

 New, additional directory for keeping health and backup related artifacts.
 For ostree systems it's a non-configurable directory where backups are created.
-For non-ostree systems it's a default (configurable) directory for backups.
+For non-ostree systems it's a default (configurable using cli options) directory for backups.

 #### `health.json` [ostree-only]

 Contains information about health of the system.
-It's updated by green and red script supplied by MicroShift.
+It's updated by green and red scripts supplied by MicroShift.

 Because MicroShift's healthcheck takes some time to assess the state of the MicroShift, this file might be updated after couple minutes into system boot.